-The Queensland Government precinct at the Ekka was a great success, with more than 65,500 attendees stopping by to enjoy fun, hands-on activities and learn about the different services available to them.
+The Queensland Government Precinct at the Ekka was a great success, with more than 64,400 attendees stopping by to discover the untouched beauty of Queensland’s Outback and all it has to offer.

 The Year of Outback Tourism display encouraged visitors to explore spectacular images of outback destinations, events and attractions—giving people the ability to plan their journeys through the outback.
 Visitors were immersed in the experiences with the use of digital touch screens, augmented reality experiences and the option to get a photo with a ‘real’ dinosaur.

 The precinct featured 19 interactive displays from 13 departments across the Queensland Government.
 With hands-on activities and fun workshops and demonstrations, there was something for everyone and plenty to see and do.

 Here are just some of the other exciting activities visitors could experience:

 - explore the precinct as a junior police officer

 - meet a producer and learn about agriculture production

 - write a message or draw a picture for a rural or remote school

 - pick up a vintage Queensland tourism poster

 - take an up-close look inside an ambulance and compare it to a heritage ambulance